dyne/Zenroom/README.md

 Zenroom's **restricted execution environment** is a sort of [sandbox](https://en.wikipedia.org/wiki/Sandbox_%28computer_security%29) whose parser is based on LUA's [syntax-direct translation](https://en.wikipedia.org/wiki/Syntax-directed_translation) and has coarse-grained control of computations and memory.
 The Zenroom VM is designed to "brittle" and exit execution returning a meaningful message on any error.

-Zenroom's documentation and examples are being written to encourage a [declarative](https://en.wikipedia.org/wiki/Declarative_programming) approach to scripting, treating even complex data structures as [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen).
+Zenroom's documentation and examples are being written to encourage a [declarative](https://en.wikipedia.org/wiki/Declarative_programming) approach to scripting, providing functional tools to manipulate efficiently even complex data structures.

 <a href="http://langsec.org/occupy/">